arduino/help-center-content/content/Software Support/Upload/dfu-util-errors-when-uploading-exit-status-74.md

 ## `Failed uploading: uploading error: exit status 74`

 When an upload fails, you may see the message `Failed uploading: uploading error: exit status 74`.
 This is a generic message indicating that the upload process has failed.
-The exit status code (47) is used by the dfu-util upload utility.
+The specific exit status code (74) is used by the dfu-util upload utility.
+To understand the issue, always review the messages that appear before this notification, as they offer more detailed context about the failure.

 <!-- Whenever an upload fails, this message may appear at the end of the console output. -->